Police: Theriault shattered glass, confronted neighbors of girlfriend, mom

 Theriault’s brother told police he owns a rifle, possibly an AR-type rifle.

-The police reports are somewhat unclear about what happened once the homeowners at 130 Ray St., Kyle MacPhee and girlfriend Jolyn Tinkham, did once confronted by Theriault.
+The police reports are somewhat unclear about what happened once the homeowners at 130 Ray St., Kyle MacPhee and girlfriend Jolyn Tinkham, were confronted by Theriault.

 Theriault had broken the rear door of their home and was armed with a handgun at the time.

-Police later searched the neighborhood and found a handgun when they overturned a boat at Theriault-Tsiorbas's home next door.
+Police later searched the neighborhood and found a handgun when they overturned a boat at Theriault-Tsiorbas’ home next door.

 Parker Street resident Amanda Maile told police that Theriault initially walked into her apartment through an unlocked door and began yelling at her, accusing her of badmouthing him.
 Maile’s child was sleeping in the apartment.